johanlindfors/snake-in-tetra/tutorial/step_3.md

     .build()?
     .run(GameState::new)
 ```
-In the [next step] we will begin rendering the apple by leveraging the functionality of tetra.
+In the [next step](step_4.md) we will begin rendering the apple by leveraging the functionality of tetra.

-[next step]: (step_4.md)